typelead/etlas-index/README.md

 pkg: somepackage 0.1.0.1 p# packages/somepackage/0.1.0.1/somepackage.cabal
 ```

+9. Add an entry for your package to the listing in `README.md`.

-9. Commit & push your changes.
+10. Commit & push your changes.

 ```
 git add .